datawranglerai/r-mysql/README.md

-How to UPDATE a MySQL table
+How to UPDATE a MySQL table from R
 ================
 datawranglerai
 11/19/2017